 Cocktails at Downton

 The cocktail hour finally comes to Downton late in Season 5, but why not get an early start?
-In addition to the recipes below, many savoury dishes which are served at Afternoon Tea (check out my Online Guide) are perfect for upscale entertaining.
+Here are recipes for canapes and drinks.

 - Non Alcoholic: fans of John Bates know that he has given up alcohol so you may make a conscious decision to serve non alcoholic drinks in his honor.
 Some Edwardian standards include:

 - Alcoholic: You may recall that Mary warned Sir Richard: “I could ask Carson to make one for you, but I can’t guarantee the result.”
-But now that Lady Rose is spicing things up at the Abbey feel free to raise a toast to Season 5 and cheer on your favourite characters with a delicious cocktail inspired by the Post-Edwardian era, these ideas were provided by my friends at the.bar.com.
+But after Lady Rose spiced things up at the Abbey feel free to raise a toast to Season 5 with your favorite cocktails

 If you don’t trust Carson to mix drinks, consider wines, spirits and liqueurs for your guests.